boetiusj/hugo/content/pages/cabinet-painting.md

 Kitchen cabinets see a lot of action.
 Styles change, wear and tear happens and before too long a fresh coat is in order.
 Generally, a new look is preferrable to a new kitchen.

-> Crestwood Painting did a wonderful job on my kitchen cabinets.
-They gave an accurate and fair estimate, worked full days, and were extremely neat and courteous.
-They also worked during regular business hours so we could be out of the house.
+> A wonderful job on my kitchen cabinets!
+They gave an accurate and fair estimate, worked full days and were extremely neat and courteous.

 ### The Cabinet Painting Process